MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 # Install Visual Studio Tools for Unreal Engine

-This article helps you install the Visual Studio Tools for Unreal Engine.
+This article helps you install Visual Studio Tools for Unreal Engine.
 These tools allow you to do the following from within Visual Studio:
 - view Unreal Engine (UE) Blueprints
 - add UE classes
 - view UE logging